TBrickey/Project_One/MachineLearning/README.md

 - Categorical Feature Encoding: There is one categorical feature `ocean_proximity` that needs to be encoded.
 One hot encoding is performed on this feature using Sklearn OneHotEncoder.

-- Numerical Feature Scaling: Their is a wide range of scales in the data, as well as some skewness.
+- Numerical Feature Scaling: There is a wide range of scales in the data, as well as some skewness.
 Decision Trees are resistant to differing scales to a point, but given the extreme ranges the numerical features will be scaled using Sklearn StandardScaler to correct the scale imbalances and normalize the data.

 - Splitting: The data is split into training and testing sets using Sklearn train_test_split.
 20% of the data is held as a testing set.
 The final prepared training sets contain 16,512 observations.
 The dependent variable is passed to the splitting function in its raw format.